nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/README.md

 A couple of gotchas:

 * API documents needs to be manually built via `lein docs` and checked into source code.
 * Any code changes in internal plugins/libraries requires a version bump and publication to clojars.
 Otherwise, the code changes will not be picked up by the application.
-Once CMR-8225 is fixed.
-This won't be necessary.
+Once CMR-8225 is fixed, this won't be necessary.

 ## License [&#x219F;](#contents)